 The three main types of injuries include:

+Burns are one of the most common workplace dangers.
+Employees who have suffered burn injuries should seek immediate medical care.
 If you or someone you know has just suffered a work-related burn injury, it is important to contact emergency medical attention immediately.
 Further, it is also important to let any workplace supervisor know of the injury.
-The following article will highlight other important methods of assistance for each of the three main types of burn injuries.
+The following article information will highlight other important methods of assistance for each of the three main types of burn injuries.

 Thermal Burn Injuries

 In the event of an open flame injury in which a worker’s clothes have caught fire, immediately attempt to extinguish the flames.

 Some of the known most productive methods of assistance involve: Initiating the stop, drop, and roll method, Extinguishing the flames using a fire extinguisher, or extinguishing the flames using a blanket to smother the open flames.

 It is important to understand that the victim’s should be assisted so as long as doing so does not cause harm to the person assisting.
 While assisting a victim is not necessarily the responsibility of another, thus, assisting is optional, the failure to assist can make a bystander liable for the severe injury or death of a victim.
 Every state will have its own rules and laws regarding helping people who are in danger.
 In the State of California, these are generally referred to as Good Samaritan Laws.
 If you would like to know about the laws concerning this in your region, speak to an experienced and qualified attorney.

 If you or someone you know has suffered an electrical burn injury, it is important to seek immediate medical attention.
 Electrical burn injuries will typically appear minor, as they often do not show up on the surface of the victim’s skin.
 Electrical burns will typically cause damage to a person through internal injuries.
 Further, victims who suffer electrical burn injuries are also more likely to suffer devastating falls, as the jolt from the electricity can be strong enough to cause the victim to fall.